v-research/cybersecurity/reports/cimss_2022/README.md

 @online{Ambrosi2022Etiology,
-  author    = {Ambrosi, Michele and Beltramini, Francesco and De Meo, Federico and Nardi, Oliviero and Pacchin, Mattia and Rocchetto, Marco}, title     = {The {E}tiology of {C}ybersecurity}, year      = {2022}
+  author    = {Ambrosi, Michele and Beltramini, Francesco and De Meo, Federico and Nardi, Oliviero and Pacchin, Mattia and Rocchetto, Marco}, title     = {The {E}tiology of {C}ybersecurity}, Booktitle = {Porceeding of the International Workshop on Critical Infrastructure and Manufacturing System Security}, year      = {2022}
 }
 ```